-Often used in conservation work in Europe and the UK, the material is demonstrating that it has major potential as an insulating plaster in renovation of buildings where other materials may not cope with the dampness in old walls.
-It can be used as infill for very small sections or for whole walls.
-The flexibility and the lack of cracking can ensure that the walls remain airtight.
+Used in conservation work in Europe and the UK, the material is demonstrating that it has major potential as an insulating plaster in renovation of buildings where the damp in old walls is an issue, providing a more effective solution than dry-walling.

 - brick homes are retrofitted externally in the UK by attaching temporary studs to the existing surface and fixing the formwork to these, to create a 150mm – 200m thermal envelope around the existing build.
-Depending on the thickness of the walls, if necessary once the wall section has been completed, the studs can be removed and the gaps filled with hemp lime material.
+Depending on the thickness of the walls, if needed, once the wall section has been completed, the studs can be removed and the gaps filled with hemp lime material.
 When the wall is cured it can be finished with AHMC’s Hemp-lime render, or other lime or clay renders.